Uberi/University-Notes/MATH135/MATH135.md

 # 9/10/13

-GCD-CT says that if a certificate exists, the GCD is correct.
+GCD-CT says that if a certificate of a GCD exists, the GCD exists.

-EEA says that a certificate always exists for any GCD.
+EEA says that if a GCD exists, a certificate of its correctness exists.

 So for any GCD, we can have a certificate verifying its correctness.

+EEA is the converse of GCD-CT.

 Coprimality
 -----------